markmoxon/elite-source-code-bbc-master/README.md

 This repository contains the source code for two different variants of BBC Master Elite:

-* The Acornsoft SNG47 release, which was the first appearance of BBC Master Elite, and the one included on all subsequent discs
+* The Acornsoft SNG47 variant, which was the first appearance of BBC Master Elite, and the one included on all subsequent discs

-* The Superior Software release for the Master Compact
+* The Superior Software variant for the Master Compact

-By default the build process builds the SNG47 release, but you can build a specified variant using the `variant=` build parameter.
+By default the build process builds the SNG47 variant, but you can build a specified variant using the `variant=` build parameter.

 ### Building the SNG47 variant